 Refined coconut oil

-The quality varies a lot, depending on a) the type of coconuts that were used and b) the way of processing the oil.
+The quality varies a lot, depending on the coconuts and the production method.

-The good: a high quality, organic refined coconut oil made from good coconuts and that hasn’t been altered with chemicals, is alright to use.
+The good: an organic refined oil from quality coconuts and without chemicals, is fine to use.

-The ugly: there aren’t currently any international quality regulations when it comes to coconut oil and anyone can basically put whichever claim they want on their label.
+The bad: currently there are no international quality regulations for coconut oil.
+This means that anyone can basically put whichever claim they want on their label.

-Make sure to research the producer’s website, contact them with questions if you can’t find the answers and know your basics.
+Make sure to research the producer’s website and contact them with questions if you can’t find the answers.

-In my article about how to choose the best refined coconut oil I explain what color and texture of coconut oil can tell you about the quality, as well as the price.
-(If it seems too good to be true, it probably is..)
+In my article about how to choose the best refined coconut oil I explain what color and texture can tell you about the quality.

 Unrefined coconut oil